HIV Test & STD Testing at Home

 - VDRL (screening for Syphillis)

-HIV (human immunodeficiency virus) is a virus that attacks cells that help the body fight infection, making a person more vulnerable to other infections and diseases, which can further deteriorate the immune response.
+HIV (human immunodeficiency virus) is a virus that attacks your immune system thereby weakening it.
+This leaves the person susceptible to infections and diseases, which can further deteriorate the immune response.
 If untreated, HIV can lead to the disease AIDS (acquired immunodeficiency syndrome).
 It is best to get tested for HIV if you are experiencing chronic symptoms, to understand your HIV status.

 Some of the most common STDs and STIs are: